jyotish09/VideoRecommendations/README.md

         |ML|+|MD| - The total number of users who have liked or disliked the movie M.

     PS : P(U,M) will be between -1.0 and 1.0.

-(IMG sources taken from wiki and TopTal for the equations/venn diagram).